Skip to content

 Compliance Context

 Dual-licensed e-money institution.
-MiFinity UK Limited is an FCA Authorized Payment Institution (firm reference at register.fca.org.uk) — same UK regulator that licenses Adyen, Checkout.com, Revolut and Wise.
+MiFinity UK Limited is an FCA Authorized Payment Institution (firm reference at register.fca.org.uk), the same UK regulator that licenses Adyen, Checkout.com, Revolut and Wise.
 The Malta entity is licensed by the Malta Financial Services Authority (MFSA), giving MiFinity a direct EU regulatory footprint after Brexit.
-PCI DSS Level 1 certified.
-UnionPay International Principal Member — a separate accreditation that covers UPOP acquiring, prepaid card issuance and the MoneyExpress remittance program.
+It is PCI DSS Level 1 certified and a UnionPay International Principal Member, a separate accreditation covering UPOP acquiring, prepaid card issuance and the MoneyExpress remittance program.
 The fraud architecture is not publicly documented in detail.
-KYC vendor is confirmed as Veriff (including the automated Proof of Address solution integrated in 2025).
-What MiFinity does not hold is a gambling regulator license — no MGA gambling-tier license, no UKGC operator license, no Curacao gambling, no Isle of Man, no US state authorizations.
+The KYC vendor is confirmed as Veriff (including the automated Proof of Address solution integrated in 2025).
+What MiFinity does not hold is a gambling regulator license: no MGA gambling-tier license, no UKGC operator license, no Curacao gambling, no Isle of Man, no US state authorizations.
 This matters because operators retain their own gambling compliance obligations without MiFinity providing payment-side regulatory support tooling.
-The structural advantage for chargeback management is that wallet-to-cashier transfers are zero-chargeback for the operator — the chargeback risk lives upstream between the funding processor and MiFinity, not between MiFinity and the merchant.
-For risk-controlled iGaming books this is genuinely valuable.
+The structural advantage for chargeback management is that wallet-to-cashier transfers are zero-chargeback for the operator, since the chargeback risk lives upstream between the funding processor and MiFinity rather than between MiFinity and the merchant.
+For risk-controlled iGaming books this is valuable.

 About MiFinity: Company Background